Humbedooh/dsnmp/README.md

  - `status`:      Displays the combined status of the entire machine.
 Alerts if status is not okay.
 Does not explain why.
  - `cooling`:     Displays the combined status of the cooling devices in the machine.
 Alerts if devices are not working.
  - `battery`:     Displays the combined battery status of the machine.
 Alerts if any batteries are not working.
  - `temperature`: Displays the overall temperature status.
+Triggers an alert if temperatures are outside acceptable range (71.4 C for ambient, intake & exhaust, 85.6 C for cpu, 52.4 C for drives)

 # HipChat commands ##